Focusing on Student Success

 Some classes in select associate degree and technical diploma programs will continue to be offered in the 16-week format.
 Apprenticeships and select Dual Enrollment Academy programs will continue to follow the 16-week model.

-Instructors are redesigning course assignments and assessments so that you can learn the same material more efficiently, with a reasonable amount of take-home work.
+Instructors have redesigned course assignments and assessments so that you can learn the same material more efficiently, with a reasonable amount of take-home work.
 If you are a full-time student, your workload may feel more manageable, because you will have fewer courses to concentrate on at one time.

 If you are a program student, we encourage you to reach out to your academic advisor to explore the course schedules specific to your program.